 5. CashAppFridays and SuperCashAppFriday giveaway scams

 On Fridays, the Cash App team hands out free promotions through social media such as Twitter or Instagram.
 Users need to answer with their Cash App “$cashtag” to win this.
 However, be careful as the attacker creates fake accounts, grabs the hashtag, and responds to people who answer in the original branch of the app.
-In their messages, they claim that you won the prize and will ask for your financial information to send prize money to your account.
+In their messages, they claim you won the prize and will ask for your financial information to send prize money to your account.

 6. Fake Cash App payment notifications and emails